-Previously, customers who generate renewable solar, wind, hydro, or biomass energy on their own property could have been eligible for NEM to offset their own use. · Under the NEM program, customers experienced the following:
+Previously, customers who generated renewable solar, wind, hydro, or biomass energy on their own property could have been eligible for NEM to offset their own use.
+Under the NEM program, customers experience the following:

-- If the customer uses more electricity than is produced, the customer pays for that net amount. - If the customer produces more electricity than used, the customer pays a minimum bill (e.g. \$17 for Oahu residential customers) or customer charge, and excess credits are carried forward to the next month, for up to 12 months.
+- Customers receive a credit at retail rate for electricity exported to the grid. - If the customer uses more electricity than is exported, the customer pays for that net amount. - If the customer produces more electricity than used, the customer pays a minimum bill or non-energy customer charge (e.g., \$17 for Oahu residential customers).
+Excess credits are carried forward to the next month, and at the end of the customer's 12-month billing cycle any excess credits are forfeited or used to reimburse any energy charges previously paid.